 Bits 7 to 0: InterruptEnables[7:0].
-These bits enable the corresponding port pin interrupt.
-Only four LSB pins are used since this port has four pins.
+These bits enable the

+corresponding port pin interrupt.
+Only four LSB pins are

 '0' is port pin interrupt disabled for the corresponding pin.

 '1' is port pin interrupt enabled for the corresponding pin.
 Interrupt mode is determined by the IOINT bit in the IO\CFG1 register.